WHO WE ARE

 DIRECTOR OF COMMUNICATIONS & PROGRAM DEVELOPMENT

 As Director of Communications and Program Development, JohnCarl works with Institute staff to bring the mission, vision, and values to life, by telling the important stories of Nebraska’s children and families, as well as giving voice to the data collection conducted on policy issues important to Nebraskans.

-Outside of professional commitments, JohnCarl serves as a member of the Board of Directors for GLSEN Omaha, and creates national impact through their role as a senior member of GLSEN’s National Advisory Council.
-GLSEN seeks to create safe, healthy, inclusive, and affirming school communities for ALL students, including LGBTQ+ students.
-JohnCarl is Co-Chair of the Omaha Mayor’s LGBTQ+ Advisory Board, a member of Young Jewish Omaha, and serves on the Nebraska Institute for Holocaust Education Governance Council.
-They are also a recipient of the Omaha Jaycees’ Ten Outstanding Young Omahans Award (TOYO), 2018.
+Outside of professional commitments, JohnCarl serves as Chair of the Omaha Mayor’s LGBTQ+ Advisory Board, member of Omaha’s Community Advisory Board, a member of Young Jewish Omaha, and a member of the Institute for Holocaust Education Governance Council.
+JohnCarl also creates national impact through their role as a senior member of GLSEN’s National Advisory Council.
+GLSEN seeks to create safe, healthy, inclusive, and affirming school communities for ALL students.
+They are also a recipient of the Omaha Jaycees’ Ten Outstanding Young Omahans Award, 2018.

 “It is easier to build strong children than to repair broken [adults].” -Frederick Douglass